 The Stages of Language Acquisition for ELLs

-Language acquisition is perhaps the most important education goal of any English language learner (ELL).
-In order to ensure ELLs are on track, it’s crucial parents and teachers understand the stages of language acquisition for ELLs and how they differ from the stages of first language acquisition.
+Language acquisition is a key educational goal of any English language learner (ELL).
+In order to ensure ELLs are on track, it’s crucial that parents and teachers understand the stages of language acquisition for ELLs and how they differ from the stages of first language acquisition.
 Let’s take a deeper look at the stages as well as techniques for teaching at every step of the way.

 Stages of First Language Acquisition

 When we talk about ELL stages of language acquisition, a common point of reference is the stages of first language acquisition that nearly all babies go through.
 While the two processes differ significantly, having an understanding of how children learn a language is key to ELL success.